The gateway to Europe's

 European Metrology Programme for Innovation and Research (EMPIR)

-The European Metrology Programme for Innovation and Research (EMPIR) coordinates research projects to address grand challenges, while supporting and developing the SI system of measurement units.
-There is an increased focus within EMPIR on innovation activities to target the needs of industry and accelerate the uptake of research outputs.
-The programmes capacity-building projects aim to bridge the gap between EU member states with emerging measurement systems and those with more developed capabilities.
+The European Metrology Programme for Innovation and Research (EMPIR) coordinated research projects to address grand challenges, while supporting and developing the SI system of measurement units.
+There was an increased focus within EMPIR on innovation activities to target the needs of industry and accelerate the uptake of research outputs.
+The programmes capacity-building projects aimed to bridge the gap between EU member states with emerging measurement systems and those with more developed capabilities.

-EMPIR builds on the successful European Metrology Research Programme (EMRP), which has now been completed, and is followed by the European Partnership on Metrology.
+EMPIR built on the successful European Metrology Research Programme (EMRP) and is followed by the European Partnership on Metrology.

 Contact us